FODOR'S GO LIST 2015

 The top 25 places we think should be on every traveler's radar this year.More

 It's difficult to find lodging anywhere in Death Valley that doesn't have breathtaking views of the park and surrounding mountains.
-Most accommodations, aside from Furnace Creek Inn, are homey and rustic.
+Most accommodations, aside from the Inn at Furnace Creek, are homey and rustic.
 Rooms fill up quickly during the fall and spring seasons, and reservations are required about three months in advance for the prime weekends.
 Outside the park, head to Beatty or Amargosa

 Valley in Nevada for a bit of nightlife and casino action.
-The western side of Death Valley, along the eastern Sierras, is a gorgeous setting, though it's quite a distance from Furnace Creek.
+The western side of Death Valley, along the eastern Sierra Nevada, is a gorgeous setting, though it's quite a distance from Furnace Creek.
 Here, you can stay in the historic Dow Villa Motel, where John Wayne spent many a night, or head farther south to the ghost towns of Randsburg or Cerro Gordo for a true Wild West experience.